minvws/nl-covid19-coronacheck-website/_questions/en/14-mijn-qr-code-is-gescand-maar-geeft-een-rood-scherm-wat-moet-ik-doen.md

 ---
 index: 14
 set: 7
-title: My QR code has been scanned but gives a red screen.
-What do I do?
+title: My QR code was scanned but results in a red screen.
+What should I do now?
 ---
-A red screen means your QR code is not valid.
-Always display your QR code directly from the CoronaCheck app.
-A screenshot or other duplicate of a QR code is not valid and will lead to a red screen.
+Red screen?
+That means your test certificate in the form of a QR code is invalid.
+So there’s no evidence of a recent negative test result, or your test certificate has expired.
 Here’s what you can do:

-- Always display your QR code directly from the CoronaCheck app.
-A screenshot or copy from the QR code from the app will always generate a red screen
+- Always show the QR code using the CoronaCheck app.
+A screenshot or copy of a QR code from the app will always lead to a red screen.
 - Check the time on your phone.
-If it’s incorrect, this can result in a red screen.
+If the time on your phone is ahead, behind, or set to a different time zone, this can lead to a red screen.
-- Close the CoronaCheck app.
-Restart the app and have your QR code scanned again
+- Completely close the CoronaCheck app.
+Then start it again and have your QR code scanned once more.
-- Keep getting a red screen despite having a valid test certificate?
-Contact the CoronaCheck helpdesk by phone at <a href="tel:0800-1421">0800-1421</a>
+- Keep getting a red screen even though you have a valid test certificate?
+Contact the CoronaCheck helpdesk.
+Phone number: <a href="tel:0800-1421">0800-1421</a>

-You’ll always need a green screen to get access, which is why you need to display your valid QR code, either digitally or printed.
+You always need a green screen to enter.
+So show your valid QR code in the app, or show the paper version.
 Don’t have a valid test certificate?
-Then, unfortunately, you’re not allowed access.
+Unfortunately, this means you can’t enter.